rothgar/justingarrison.com/content/blog/2024-05-21-how-to-grow-your-infrastructure.md

 At some point you need to build a monolith.

 That's where containers and servers are great!
-You may still be building a microservice, but it's going to be bigger and simpler than the 10 functions, 3 queues, and database were before.
+You may still be building a microservice, but it's going to be bigger and architecturally simpler than the 10 functions, 3 queues, and a database were before.

 This is the point where you decide which components should be part of the infrastructure and which should be part of your application.
 A message queue is great, but if one function can fork a thread instead of going over the network it's going to be easier to run locally, easier to reason about failures, easier to stablize for the second evolution of your app.